 Nutrition Privacy

-To help your cortisol levels, eating a balanced diet is important.
-This means eating plenty of fruits and vegetables, lean protein sources like fish and chicken, whole grains like brown rice or quinoa, nuts and seeds (like almonds and walnuts), healthy fats such as avocados or coconut oil–and avoiding sugar-laden foods that can cause blood sugar spikes which contribute to high cortisol levels.
+To help your cortisol levels, it’s important to eat a balanced diet.
+This includes eating lots of fruits and veggies.
+You should also eat lean proteins like fish and chicken, and whole grains like brown rice and quinoa.
+Include nuts and seeds, like almonds and walnuts, and healthy fats, such as avocados and coconut oil.
+Avoid sugary foods because they can cause blood sugar spikes, which lead to high cortisol levels.

 Physical Activity Privacy